Beginner’s Complete Gym Guide (2026)

 If all you do is show up and stretch, you're doing more than you did yesterday.
 And that counts.

-Simple Exercises for Gym Beginners
+Your First Gym Workout: Simple Exercises for Complete Beginners

 Start with these beginner-friendly options that require minimal instruction: